cpjobling/eg-247-textbook/_build/labs/lab04/index.md

 ## What to hand in

 You should attach your modified versions of the example file as a single Live Script or separate scripts to the Lab 4 submission page in OneNote.
-Marks will be awarded according to how many of Exercises 7 (Parts 2-4) and 8 have been completed.
+Marks can be claimed according to how many of Exercises 7 (Parts 2-4) and 8 have been completed.
 Name each solution according to the exercise and part number: e.g. Exercise 7 scripts should be named `ex7_2`, `ex7_3`,... , `ex8` etc. Use the same naming scheme for any Simulink models submitted for assessment.

 If you wish, you can submit all parts of Exercise 7 in a single Live Script file (suggest `ex7.mlx`) providing that each part is separated by properly titled sections.